aigis-styleguide/aigis/src/en/Documantation/configs.md

 ---|---
 Boolean|false

-List of generated files will be displayed to console when this `log` is true.
+List of generated files will be displayed to the console when this `log` is true.

 ## color_palette: (optional)
 Type|Default